learnercraft/learnercraft.github.io/src/content/docs/about.md

 ## Our projects

-Our first project, [iSpeakerReact ↗](https://github.com/yllst-testing-labs/ispeakerreact), is an English-learning tool built with React.
+Our first project, [iSpeakerReact](/projects/ispeakerreact), is an English-learning tool built with React.
 It helps users improve their speaking and listening skills through interactive practice.

+Our second project, [DocuGrammar](/projects/docugrammar), is an extensive collection of grammar references designed to help learners understand and master the intricacies of language.
+Powered by Docusaurus, it offers a user-friendly and visually appealing platform for accessing a wealth of grammar resources.

 ## Our mission